What is Speech Services?

 The Speech Devices SDK is an integrated hardware and software platform for developers of speech-enabled devices.
 Our hardware partner provides reference designs and development units.
 Microsoft provides a device-optimized SDK that takes full advantage of the hardware's capabilities.

-Use cases for the Speech service include:
+Use cases for Speech Services include:

 - Create voice-triggered apps